masami-ryu/node-app-template/docs/copilot_prompts.md

 ## パフォーマンス特化
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md so performance findings align with defined categories.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Identify potential performance issues in the PR diff.
 Focus on: N+1 queries, redundant loops, large object allocations, synchronous blocking I/O in hot paths.
 Prefix each finding with [perf].
 Provide a concrete improvement suggestion.